openstack/swift/doc/source/overview_container_sharding.rst

 Container PUT
 -------------
 As with container GET, the proxy is shard aware.
-When a container PUT comes in with an object, the proxy can just ask what pivot node should handle this request.
-In the PUT situation the proxy will again send a pivot GET to the container server, but this time add the object as well::
+When a container PUT comes in with an object, the proxy can just ask what shard range should handle this request.
+In the PUT situation the proxy will again send a shard GET to the container server, but this time add the object as well::

-  GET <account>/<container>/<object>?items=pivot&format=json
+  GET <account>/<container>/<object>?items=shard&format=json

 The response will be a single range, the range responsible for holding this object.